Power Snooker

-Power Snooker is a cue sport, that is a variant format of snooker.
+Power Snooker is a cue sport, a variant format of snooker.
 The sport was conceived in 2010.
 Its concept was derived from the game of snooker and the game of nine-ball pool, with racks being used and the nine red balls which featured one red and white striped power ball set up in a diamond formation as in nine-ball pool.
 It was first played in October 2010.

 The first tournament was played in London in the United Kingdom.